 Sometimes you need to shorten link text to avoid lots of duplication.
 If you do that, make sure links are still accessible to screen readers.
 For example, by adding hidden text to the ‘change’ links on check your answers pages.

-Follow the GOV.UK style guide on how to write times and dates, spelling, punctuation and other conventions.
+Follow the GOV.UK style guide on how to write times and dates, spelling, punctuation, acronyms and other conventions.

 It’s fine to have headings as questions.
 In fact, it can help to remove duplication.

 But make sure every text box, set of radio buttons or other input field still has a question directly associated with it in the html, so it makes sense to screen readers.
 For example, by using a visually hidden